We are always looking for new instrumentalists!

 Generally, the Orchestra presents five Saturday-evening concerts from October – May.
 During concert weeks, in addition to the Wednesday evening technical rehearsal, there is a Friday evening dress rehearsal the night before the concert, although this is subject to change.
 Announcements about changes will be made via email or at rehearsals.

-Attendance of instrumentalists at all rehearsals is vitally important, since Tian needs to monitor the overall sound and listen for sections that need additional work.
-Every instrumentalist is important!
+Attendance of instrumentalists at all rehearsals is vitally important.
 As a general rule, instrumentalists should miss no more than one rehearsal in a short concert cycle or three rehearsals in a long cycle.
-If it is necessary to miss a rehearsal, please contact Erica Flyte in advance.
-If you have unusual circumstances that affect your attendance, you should consult with Tian.
+If it is necessary to miss a rehearsal, please contact the personnel manager in advance.
+If you have unusual circumstances that affect your attendance, you should consult with the conductor.

 The Pioneer Valley Symphony Orchestra performs in five concerts each season, sometimes with the PVS chorus.
 Our normal orchestra concert schedule is October, December, February, March/April, and May.
 There is also an optional daytime education concert for Franklin County 3rd and 4th graders during the school day in early April.